LUCIFER49/PythonQuiz-WithOnlineResult/README.md

-# Python Quiz and Result is send through email
+# Python Quiz and Result is send to your registered email id

+## Specification

+*Install the python 3.6 for executing the projet smoothly.
+*